mde/ejs/tutorial.md

 #### Model properties

-There are a three commands (`scaffold`, `resource`, `model`) that also include model property arguments.
-This is a list seperated by spaces that include the property, its datatype and an optional flag for setting the 'default' property.
+There are three commands (`scaffold`, `resource`, `model`) that also include model property arguments.
+This is a list seperated by spaces that includes the property, its datatype and an optional flag for setting the 'default' property.

 [Click here](http://geddyjs.org/guide#modelsDefining%20models) to see how Geddy